 - An enthusiastic interest in the project research topic.

 The key selection criteria for the Clinical Research Training Fellowships are:

 - Have prior research experience (typically a BSc), a medical degree and some specialist experience, typically having obtained MRCP or equivalent, but not CCT or consultant status.

 - Have a strong academic record (eg prizes, first class degree etc).

 - GMC registered Medical Practitioner or ability to obtain GMC requirements and practice in the UK (please see the General Medical Council website for further details).

 - A strong CV, as evidenced by publications in international journals.

-- Committed to a career in diabetes or metabolic medicine, clinical practice and research.
+- Committed to a career in diabetes, cardiovascular medicine or related area; clinical practice; and research.